Apportionment by country: Japan

 Since electoral system of Shugiin was changed to Parallel voting in 1994, each prefecture has been guaranteed one seat apportionment regardless of its population.
-This apportionment method was called "separated one method" and the supreme court judged that the system is under unconstitutional state in 2009, 2012, and 2016.
+This apportionment method was called "separated one method" and the supreme court judged that the system was under unconstitutional state in 2009, 2012, and 2016.

 In 2017, electoral districts were rearranged so that every district does not have twice as large population as another district.

+Kazakhstan

+In the lower chamber Mäjilis, 29 out of total seats are apportioned in the administrative-territorial units which includes regions, cities of republican significance, and the capital of Astana.
+Each subdivision is guaranteed to have at least one representative district.
+The redistribution of boundaries is based on the number of registered voters in each legislative district, with the requirement that the difference in the number of voters does not exceed 20% of the average number of voters per seat in the specific administrative-territorial unit within the districts of the region.

 Malaysia

 The voters in rural districts are over-represented in Malaysia while the urban districts are under-represented.
 The largest parliamentary seat (Kapar) is nine times larger than the smallest one (Putrajaya).
 On average, the rural parliamentary seats are over-represented by six times compared to the urban seats.

 New Zealand

 Between 1881 and 1945 New Zealand applied a system of malapportionment called the country quota, which required urban districts to contain more people than rural ones but did not give them any equivalent increase in representation.